2. How do we use your data?

 Fundraising and engagement:

 Fundraising is a key part of DART’s work, and we are committed to working in a transparent, ethical, responsible and honest way.
-To reflect this commitment, we are registered with the Fundraising Regulator and committed to the Regulator’s Code of Practice.
+To reflect this commitment, we are registered with the Fundraising Regulator and adhere to the Regulator’s Code of Practice.

 - Ensure our communications are relevant to you and your interests.